 Welcome to the St Columbanus’ College Careers Department.
 In this section you will find careers information for all year groups and parents.
 We endeavour to ensure that you have all the information you need to make an informed decision.

 Careers Education is a continuous process and an important element of the College curriculum.
-Through the Careers Education, Information Advice and Guidance programme, students work on self-assessment excercises which look at their ability, personality, interests and opportunities.
-This allows pupils to make informed choices in Years 10,11,12 and 13 to make the transition from leaving school to full-time employment or Further Education.
+Through the Careers Education, Information Advice and Guidance programme, students work on self-assessment exercises which look at their ability, personality, interests and opportunities.
+This allows pupils to make informed choices in Years 10,12 and 14 and ultimately to make the transition from leaving school to full-time employment, Apprenticeships, Further or Higher Education or some other pathway suitable to their strengths and aspirations.

 People don’t choose their careers; they are engulfed by them.